dlyongemallo/diffview.nvim/README.md

   - `DiffviewOpen HEAD~5..HEAD` compares HEAD~5 to HEAD (excludes working tree changes)
   - `DiffviewOpen HEAD~5^..HEAD~5` shows changes within that single commit
   - For viewing a specific commit's changes, use `DiffviewFileHistory` instead
+- **LSP diagnostics in diff buffers:**
+  - Diagnostics only appear for the working tree (LOCAL) side of diffs.
+  - When comparing commits (e.g., `DiffviewOpen main..HEAD`), neither side is the working tree, so LSP won't attach to those buffers.
+  - To see diagnostics, compare against the working tree: `DiffviewOpen main` (not `main..HEAD`).
+The right side will show your current files with diagnostics.
+  - Inlay hints are automatically disabled for non-working-tree buffers to prevent position mismatch errors.

 ## Plugin Compatibility